TritonDataCenter/rfd/rfd/0171/README.md

 the upgrade and stored that ETag somewhere for the duration of the upgrade and then did another GET or HEAD after the upgrade, they'd see a different ETag and it's possible something they are doing would be confused by this.

+This would not be a problem if we set the ETag to the originalObjectId as described above as an option.

 ### Capacity Questions